 Learning how to make soy milk is fun and enriching and a lot easier than you might think.
 This preservative-free and additive-free homemade soy milk works great for drinking, culturing, or making tofu.

 The leftover fiber is called okara, or u no hara, and can be dried or frozen for use in cooking, or as fertilizer.
-Soy yogurt made at home has a slightly grassy flavor compared to soy milk bought commercially.
+Soy milk made at home has a slightly grassy flavor compared to soy milk bought commercially.
 Here's exactly how to make soy milk at home!

 - 2-3 cups water for soaking